About The Circle

 The Palos Verdes Art Center was 44 years old in 1974 when it finally got its own buildings on Crestridge Road.
 Prior to that it led a nomadic life with exhibitions in Malaga Cove Library and art classes in scattered locales.

 Having a permanent home was wonderful but also brought a need for more money.
 Under the leadership of Harlyne Norris and Enid Coors, The Circle was born on February 28, 1975, and its first fundraiser, a sale of hotel china and cookware, was held a mere 15 days later.
 It raised $2212.
+In 2025-2026, The Circle of PVAC, celebrated its 50th Anniversary with three fundraisers, including a festive Gala celebration, and with the support of our community Sponsor and Donors provided $113,000 in funds for PVAC.

 Throughout its history, The Circle has balanced FUNDraising with FUNraising.
 Members, averaging around 100 women, learn about art through luncheon speakers and field trips.
 They enjoy annual Valentine’s Day teas, small summer Get To Know You gatherings and October Harvest Moon parties plus book, gourmet, walking and stitching groups.